Direct electrical modulation of surface response in a single plasmonic nanoresonator: Surface-response functions

-In the case of a controlled perturbation, an additional shift in the spectral position of the resonance frequency $\Delta\omega_\mathrm{r}$ causes a distinct pattern of the relative change of the resonance, as depicted in Fig.~1E.
-It can be easily differentiated from the patterns of relative change caused by changes of the width of the resonance $\Delta\gamma_\mathrm{r}$ and the amplitude $\Delta A$ (see Supplementary Section\,1.4).
+In the case of a controlled perturbation, the additional shift in the spectral position of the resonance frequency $\Delta\omega_\mathrm{r}$ produces a distinct pattern in the relative change of the resonance, as depicted in Fig.~\ref{fig:fig1}e.
+It can be easily differentiated from the relative change pattern caused by a perturbation of the width of the resonance $\Delta\gamma_\mathrm{r}$ (see Supplementary Section\,1.4).

-We use the formalism of $d$-parameters to investigate and describe the voltage-induced resonance changes of a single gold nanoresonator residing on top of a glass substrate (see Fig.~1A).
-At any point on the surface of the nanoresonator $\textbf{r}_\mathrm{s}$, an applied voltage $V$ will introduce a change in the equilibrium electron density (see Fig.~1B) and locally perturb the surface-response functions
+We use this formalism to investigate and describe the charge-induced eigenfrequency shifts of a single gold nanoresonator residing on top of a glass substrate (see Fig.~\ref{fig:fig1}a).
+At any point on the surface of the nanoresonator $\textbf{r}_\text{s}$, an applied voltage $V$ will introduce a change in equilibrium electron density (see Fig.~\ref{fig:fig1}b) and locally perturb the surface-response functions